 Where to Stay in Berlin

 Looking for the best place to stay in Berlin?
-We’ve rated our top three picks for accommodation in Berlin below!
+I’ve rated the top three picks for accommodation in Berlin below!

 Best Hotel in Berlin: Leonardo Royal Hotel Berlin Alexanderplatz